delbetu/todo-app/README.md

 * When selecting a menu item Make the title of the list to change (now says 'todos')

 ### Backend
-* Build a login helper method for testing API
 * Write specs for group_item API